LSSTDESC/imSim/doc/install.rst

 .. note::

    You will need at least version  ``w_2023_21-dev`` of the science pipelines to complete these instructions.

+   Also note: the cvmfs distribution is a read-only distribution.
+This means you cannot add packages to the included conda environment and packages you install via *pip* will be installed in the user area.
+If you need a *conda*  environment you can modify while running *imSim*, then you may consider :ref:`method_2` below.

 Source the appropriate setup script (note the -ext in the name) and then setup the distribution.